 The magic of being kind to yourself.

-Choice by choice, your mood and energy spiral up.
+Choice by self-care choice, your mood and energy spiral up.
 When you make a mistake (like we all do) it doesn’t have to become a downward spiral.
 Your next choice can make all the difference.
 Say “it’s OK, what matters now?” and follow that path back up.

 There is no set of rules to follow for Body Kindness® because rules don’t create habits – choices do.